Jujutsu Kaisen season 1: Music

-For the first 13 episodes, the opening theme song is "Kaikai Kitan" (廻廻奇譚) by Eve, while the ending theme song is "Lost in Paradise" by ALI featuring Aklo.
-For the remainder of the season, the opening theme song is "Vivid Vice" by Who-ya Extended, while the ending theme song is "Give it Back" by Cö shu Nie.
+For the first 13 episodes, the opening theme song is "Kaikai Kitan" (廻廻奇譚), performed by Eve, while the ending theme song is "Lost in Paradise", performed by ALI featuring Aklo.
+For the remainder of the season, the opening theme song is "Vivid Vice", performed by Who-ya Extended, while the ending theme song is "Give It Back", performed by Cö shu Nie.

 The music for the series was composed by Hiroaki Tsutsumi, Yoshimasa Terui, and Alisa Okehazama.
 The soundtrack was released by Toho Animation on April 21, 2021.